Feasibility Report

 Before purchasing a hillside lot, evaluate these categories at minimum:

 Utility infrastructure.
-Verify electrical service capacity with LADWP.
+Verify electrical service capacity with LADWP or Southern California Edison depending on the service area.
 Verify water service and fire flow capacity.
-Verify sewer connection availability and capacity (or assess private sewage disposal requirements).
-Check gas service.
-Of these, electrical is the most common schedule killer.
-If the site requires a new transformer or a service upgrade, that's 12 to 18 months before you can energize the building.
+Verify sewer connection availability and capacity, including the location of the sewer main and whether an S-permit from the Bureau of Engineering is required for new connections.
+Check gas service with SoCal Gas.
+Assess whether the site requires any curb cuts or encroachments in the public right-of-way.
+Of these, electrical is the most common schedule constraint.
+If the site requires a new transformer or service upgrade, that timeline runs 12 to 18 months from application approval.

-ZIMAS is your first stop for regulatory research.
-It's the City of Los Angeles' mapping system and will show you every applicable overlay, zoning designation, and planning case associated with a specific address or parcel.
-It's free, it's public, and it's the starting point for any property evaluation in the City.
+ZIMAS is the starting point for any property evaluation in the City of Los Angeles.
+It's free, it's public, and it shows every applicable overlay, zoning designation, and planning case associated with a specific address or parcel.

 Fire Rebuild - Should I Rebuild or Sell?

-This is the most emotionally charged feasibility question, and it deserves the most rigorous financial analysis.
 After a total loss, the owner faces a decision that involves insurance coverage, construction cost, land value, timeline, personal attachment, and financial capacity.
-The feasibility analysis provides the data that makes this decision rational rather than reactive.
+The feasibility analysis provides the financial data that allows the owner to evaluate both paths - rebuild and sell - on their actual numbers rather than assumptions.

 The rebuild calculation has four components:

 Insurance dwelling coverage vs. actual construction cost.
 Most homeowner policies in the Palisades fire area carried dwelling coverage between $400 and $650 per square foot.
 Actual reconstruction costs in 2025-2026 range from $700 to $1,200+ per square foot depending on the complexity of the site, the finish level of the home, and the regulatory requirements triggered by the rebuild.
-For a 3,500-square-foot home with an insurance limit of $550/SF and an actual rebuild cost of $900/SF, the gap is $1,225,000.
+On a typical rebuild, the gap between insurance coverage and actual construction cost can range from several hundred thousand dollars to well over $1M, depending on the home's size and finish level.
+For a broader discussion of how insurance and construction costs interact on residential projects, see our dedicated guide.

 PGRAZ implications.
 If your property is in a PGRAZ zone - and many properties in the Palisades fire area are - the rebuild triggers mandatory geotechnical review by the Grading Division.
 This means a new soils investigation, a slope stability analysis, and potentially an upgraded foundation system.
 The PGRAZ process adds 4 to 6 months to the pre-construction timeline and $150,000 to $250,000 in geotechnical, engineering, and foundation costs that wouldn't apply to a non-PGRAZ rebuild.